linhlbn/COVID-19-automation-data-pipeline/README.md

 * Queries command in the source code, the Google Cloud Platform and Data Studio.
 ## Source code
 Stay tune!
 The code is ready, It will be posted later the same time with the next updated version!
+## Q&A
+##### Real-time?
+YES, the only manual-thing is that:
+* need to re-run the python code and click the 'refresh' button in Data Studio -> could be automated if using Airflow!
+* update data for the racing chart on Flourish -> could be automated if use Tableau Desktop version ( to connect with Bigquery
+##### Why Flourish instead of Tableau?
+Flourish is free and it is pretty awesome, Tableau costs expensive $70/month with the personal package - Tableau Creator.
+##### Why Google Bigquery as a Data warehouse?
+I can use IBM-Db2 with IBM Watson Studio, but the `ibm-db` module has conflicted with my local machine environment.
+Besides that, the most important thing is:
+Google Bigquery is a serverless data warehouse (SaaS) that is a highly scalable, cost-effective, and real-time analysis with great performance.
+You not only can run a query to analyze terabytes-petabytes of data within seconds but also use it effectively with friendly user experience on Google Cloud Platform.